qcubed/qcubed/INSTALL.md

 ## Installation

+### Composer install

+Version 3.0 alpha is installable via composer directly from our GitHub repo.
+See the [Sample Composer Config](https://github.com/qcubed/framework/blob/alpha-3.0/composer.json.sample) for the configuration commands.
+Here are the steps:

+1. Go to either your docroot, or a directory under docroot on the computer where you will be doing development.
+2. Create a composer.json file.
+Use the sample mentioned above to start out.
+3. Enter the composer install command.
+QCubed will be put in the ```/vendor/qcubed/framework/``` directory by default.
+4. After installing with composer, copy the contents of the ```/vendor/qcubed/framework/install/``` directory to the directory level above the /vendor directory.
+This should be the directory from where you executed the composer install command.
+5. Make modifications to the  ```/project/includes/configuration/conifguration.inc.php``` file to reflect your setup.
+6. From a web browser, navigate to the index.php file in your install directory.
+7. Make sure the ```/project/``` directory is writable by the web server.
+8. You should see the welcome screen if all went well.

 ### File System

 It begins with the extraction of the QCubed tar ball.
 If you have downloaded QCubed by cloning the Git Repository then it is not needed.
 We would recommend that you clone the Git repository (master branch) - it contains the latest stable code.
 Create a /vendor/qcubed directory within the webserver's DOCROOT (also known as DocumentRoot, webroot, wwwroot, etc., depending on which platform you are using.
 We will use the word 'DocumentRoot' in this document).
 Copy the qcubed files to that directory.